robertogattabs/forensicRadiomics-liver/README.md

 ## Content

-In the *models* folder you can find the three dicotomic-randomForest-classifiers aimed at estimating if
+In the *models* folder you can find the three dicotomic randomForest classifiers aimed at estimate if:

 * the patients died before/after 12h ( *./models/RandomForest.out_12.RData* )
 * the patients died before/after 24h ( *./models/RandomForest.out_24.RData* )
 * the patients died before/after 36h ( *./models/RandomForest.out_36.RData* )

-The models are trainded with the randomforest package: you can find further information about how to use that object at: https://cran.r-project.org/web/packages/randomForest/index.html
+The models are trained with the R *randomforest* package: you can find further information about how to use that object at: https://cran.r-project.org/web/packages/randomForest/index.html

 An example of an input file, can be found in the *./models/example.input.dataset.RData*.
 If you want to use the models on an your dataset **shape it exactly as the given example input file**.

 ## Fast testing

-To easily test the model, let's assume you want to test the second patient in the *example.input.dataset.RData* dataset to know if it died before/after 24h:
+To easily test the model, let's assume you want to test the second patient in the *example.input.dataset.RData* dataset to know if it died before/after 24h.

-you can easily run :
+This task can easily be achieved with the following script:

 ```